etkecc/mrs/README.md

 When a room is reported using the `/mod/report/{room_id}` endpoint, MRS will check if the room's server has MSC1929 contacts.
 If email address(-es) are listed within the contacts, report details will be sent to the administrators of the Matrix server to which the room belongs.

+MSC1929 integration is implemented in a form of a reusable library [gitlab.com/etke.cc/go/msc1929](https://gitlab.com/etke.cc/go/msc1929), in case you want to use it yourself.

 #### How to opt-in?